Namibia travel destination

 Do I need a visa for Namibia?

-Can I drink the tap water in Namibia?
+Can I drive a regular car in Namibia?

 Ready for Namibia?